apolkingg8/apolkingg8/RESUME.md

 ## Job

 ### Early career (2011 ~ 2014)
-I like to try new things and take the challenge, so I tried many domains.
+I like to try new things and take the challenge, so I tried many domains, both back-end, front-end, and mobile apps.
+I built a stock information software on Smart-TV for an investment company, it's a rare experience at that time.

 `SmartTV(Samsung & Panasonic)`, `MySQL`, `jQuery, Backbone and other classic stuff`

 ### Plustek (2014 ~ 2016)
 Front-end developer.
 Build [a NAS-like storage system](https://plustek.com/tw/products/file-management-solution/edoc-series/index.php) but focus on documents for companies & schools.
+I took a lot of cross-platform techs (Cordova, NativeScript, React-Native) into our production, and share the experiences in MOPCON a few years later.

 `Ionic`, `React Native`, `Front-end`, `JAVA/Obj-c`

 ### KKStream (2016 ~ 2017)
-Full-stack developer.
-Build modularize CMS for digital assets.
+As the only senior developer of the team, my job is designing the architecture for a modular CMS system.
+Due to we are handling a huge and active system, we need to maintain and migrate it very carefully.
+I learned a lot about how to working on a large and complex service.

 `Next.js`, `GraphQL`, `Golang`, `gRPC`, `AWS`